-An implementation plan is being developed to improve referral processes to Prevention and Early Intervention services to ensure that lower-risk families that do not require CPS intervention can access preventive services designed to bolster the family's capacity to care for their child.

-- A working definition of "evidence-based services" as services proven effective through evaluation was developed with input from stakeholders. - DFPS procured a new service, effective spring 2006, referred to as At-Risk Prevention Services, for evidence-based interventions addressing either child abuse and neglect or juvenile delinquency.
-The At-Risk Prevention Services procurement process included special consideration for services that target children whose race and ethnicity are disproportionally represented within the CPS system. - DFPS also procured a new service, referred to as Innovative Prevention Services, to fund demonstration projects addressing the same priorities mentioned above, but expanded to include promising programs and research-based designs.
-Services were effective spring 2006.

-- At-Risk Prevention Services contracts became effective on April 1, 2006. - Innovative Prevention Services contracts became effective on April 1, 2006. - The contracts have been divided into "Youth Resiliency" programs that target juvenile delinquency prevention and "Family Strengthening" programs that focus on abuse and neglect prevention. - Adoption of rules is required to implement the Community-Based Family Services program, including rules governing the submission and approval of grant requests and the cancellation of grants.
+- An implementation plan was developed to improve referral processes to Prevention and Early Intervention services to ensure that lower-risk families that do not require CPS intervention can access preventive services designed to bolster the family's capacity to care for their child. - A working definition of "evidence-based services" as services proven effective through evaluation was developed with input from stakeholders. - Effective April 1, 2006, DFPS contracted a new At-Risk Prevention Service.
+The contracts were divided into "Youth Resiliency" programs that target juvenile delinquency prevention and "Family Strengthening" programs that focus on abuse and neglect prevention.
+The procurement process included special consideration for services that target children whose race and ethnicity are disproportionally represented within the CPS system. - A new service referred to as Innovative Prevention Services became effective April 1, 2006.
+DFPS funded demonstration projects addressing the same priorities mentioned above and expanded to include promising programs and research-based designs. - Adoption of rules is required to implement the Community-Based Family Services program, including rules governing the submission and approval of grant requests and the cancellation of grants.
 The DFPS Council reviewed the proposed rules at the July 2006 Council meeting.
-The rules are anticipated to be effective December 1, 2006.